Keep your braids refreshed and your scalp itch-free this summer with this simple braid spray recipe for box braids.

 Tip: If you would like a bit of fragrance, you can add 5 drops of ylang-ylang essential oil to the mix.

-Spray on your braids every morning focusing on where your real hair ends, then give your braids a shake and you’re good to go.
+- Spray on your braids every morning focusing on where your real hair ends, then give your braids a shake and you’re good to go.
 You can also spray it lightly on your scalp.
-On washday, be very generous with the spray, especially on your scalp, after you rinse out the shampoo.